Watauga County Parks and Rec partners with local charities for food drive

+Watauga County Parks and Recreation partnered is collaborating with the Hospitality House, Hunger and Health Coalition and Casting Bread Food Pantry.
+The food drive will continue through Feb.
+12.

-“We just wanted to give back to the community and help out a little bit during the pandemic,” said Stephen Poulos, director of Watauga County Parks and Rec.
-“With COVID we know that there’s a lot of people suffering and we just want to do our part.”
+“We just wanted to give back to the community and help out a little bit during the pandemic,” said Stephen Poulos, director of Watauga County Parks and Recreation.
+“With COVID-19 we know that there’s a lot of people suffering and we just want to do our part.”

 “I have the feeling that we’ll probably be making this an annual event, but let’s get through the first year and see how it goes,” said Poulos.

 WCP&R hopes to deliver the donated items to local food pantries by Valentines Day.
-Those interested in donating can drop off food-items at the Watauga Community Recreation Center Monday through Thursday between 8 a.m. and 5 p.m.
+Those interested in donating can drop off food-items at the Watauga Community Recreation Center Monday through Thursday from 8 a.m. to 5 p.m.

 For more information about this program visit www.wataugacounty.org/App_Pages/Dept/ParksRec/home.aspx or call (828) 264-9511.
 WCP&R can also be found on social media at www.facebook.com/Watauga-County-Parks-and-Recreation-232565740490593.